Custody Lawyer in Morristown, NJ, Ensuring Child Welfare and Parental Rights in Morris County and Throughout North Jersey

 - Any history of domestic violence or substance abuse

 Custody laws are complex.
-Let our Morris County child custody attorney help you secure a fair arrangement that protects your and your child’s best interests.
-Discuss your case with us.
+As a Morris County child custody attorney, I can help you secure a fair arrangement that protects your and your child’s best interests.
+Discuss your case with me.

 When Can You Ask for Modification in Child Custody Orders?